 Welcome to the College of Nursing at the Medical University of South Carolina in Charleston.
 We are the only academic health sciences center in South Carolina, and thus we are on the cutting edge of health care practice, education and discovery.
 At MUSC, we have the largest accelerated BSN degree nursing program in South Carolina, and thriving enrollment in our DNP and PhD programs of study.
 In fact, we are a leader in online graduate education, and in this way the MUSC College of Nursing “Fuels the Nursing Pipeline.”

-Recent Nursing News | May 2013
+Recent Nursing News | June 2013

 - Seeking Associate Dean for Research

-- May 2013 eCONnections newsletter | Web Version
+- June 2013 eCONnections newsletter | Web Version

 From The Desk of Dean Stuart

 I have been doing some interesting reading about culture differences and biology.
 Although culture is usually thought of as the collection of knowledge and traditions that are transmitted outside of biology, evidence is emerging that shows how biology and culture are intertwined.
 This literature suggests that who we are is rooted in our biological commonality that involves both our view of ourselves and our connections with others.